Azure-Samples/azure-ai-vision/face/FacePhotoTagging/README.md

     * Filter out low quality faces.
     * Enroll multiple medium/high quality faces per person from each subfolder.
     * Create a dynamic person group.
-* Recognize Faces
+* Tag Faces for Input Images
-    * Recognize the enrolled persons using a test image.
+    * Detect faces in a new input image.
+    * Match the detected face against the enrolled faces in the dynamic person group.
+    * Tag the face corresponding to the best match.